insolor/streamlit-gettext/README.md

 - [ ] examples
 - [ ] basic tests
 - [ ] documentation
-- [ ] support of manual switching with default language from
+- [ ] support of manual switching with default language selected from the browser preferred languages
 - ...

 Feedback and suggestions are highliy appreciated.